 Public health recommendations require health, minimum distance (two meters between people) and mask wearing measures be followed at all times during transportation.

 The person responsible for the temporary foreign workers must call the COVID-19 phone line or 811 if they are unsure about the health of any of their workers during pick-up and transportation.

 Mandatory registrations and insurance

-- Employers who hire workers in the Agricultural Stream of the Temporary Foreign Worker Program agree to provide free health insurance coverage equivalent to that of the Régie de l’assurance maladie du Québec (RAMQ) to the employee upon arrival and until the employee is entitled to receive RAMQ benefits.
+- For Temporary Foreign Worker Program (agricultural stream) workers, the employer agrees to provide the employee with free health insurance coverage equivalent to that of the RAMQ from the time of the foreign worker’s arrival until such time as the worker becomes entitled to RAMQ benefits.
 In the current context, this private coverage must cover the costs of any COVID-19 treatment.

 - General measures for all places of 14-day isolation for people without symptoms of COVID-19.

 - Special measures for all people who are in contact with workers in self-isolation.